wgmo/graphtik/docs/source/arch.rst

         You cannot alias an *alias*.
 See :ref:`aliases`

     returns dictionary
-        When an `operation` is marked with this flag, the underlying function is not expected to return `fn_provides` as a sequence but as a dictionary; hence, no "zipping" of function-results --> `op_provides` takes place.
+        When an `operation` is marked with :attr:`FunctionalOperation.returns_dict` flag, the underlying function is not expected to return `fn_provides` as a sequence but as a dictionary; hence, no "zipping" of function-results --> `fn_provides` takes place.

-        Usefull for operation returning `partial outputs`.
+        Usefull for operations returning `partial outputs` to have full control over which `outputs` were actually produced, or to cancel `sideffects`.

     modifier
         A `modifier` change `dependency` behavior during `compilation` or `execution`.